crashkonijn/GOAP/Package/Documentation/Classes/AgentBehaviourAndActionProvider.md

 The GoapActionProvider is a new addition in v3, designed to handle the decision-making process for the agent.
 It decides which actions to perform and when to perform them, based on the goals set and the current state of the world.

 ### Key Responsibilities
-Action Decision: Decides which actions are suitable for execution based on the current goals and state.
+- **Action Decision**: Decides which actions are suitable for execution based on the current goals and state.
-Goal Management: Manages goals for the agent, including setting new goals and prioritizing between multiple goals.
+- **Goal Management**: Manages goals for the agent, including setting new goals and prioritizing between multiple goals.
-GOAP Methods: Contains all GOAP-related methods that were previously part of the AgentBehaviour, such as goal setting and action planning.
+- **GOAP Methods**: Contains all GOAP-related methods that were previously part of the AgentBehaviour, such as goal setting and action planning.

 ### Relationship with AgentBehaviour
 The GoapActionProvider does not know about the AgentBehaviour.
 It interacts with the agent through a simple IActionReceiver interface, focusing on the decision-making process without concerning itself with how actions are executed.